by Susan Flantzer © Unofficial Royalty 2020

 The Aftermath

 Fearing reprisals, Walter Tirel immediately jumped on his horse and fled to France where he took refuge in one of his French castles.
-The other nobles who had been with William Rufus abandoned his body and fled to their Norman and English lands to secure their possessions following the death of the king.
+The other nobles who had been with William Rufus abandoned his body and fled to their Norman and English lands to secure their possessions following the king’s death.

 The next day, William Rufus’ body was found by a group of local farmers.
 The farmers loaded the king’s body on a cart and brought it to Winchester Cathedral where he was buried under a plain flat marble stone below the tower with little ceremony.